 The Ohio Council of Churches (OCC) is a partnership of 17 Christian faith denominations throughout the state.

 Established in 1919, Ohio is one of the oldest of the state ecumenical councils.
-Its eighteen denominations encompass some 4,500 congregations and more than 2,000,000 members.
+Its seventeen denominations encompass some 4,000 congregations and 1 million members.
 The Council co-sponsors various events and activities with other organizations.

 The Board is comprised of each bishop and executive leader of the 23 judicatories (governing bodies.)
 The Board meets twice a year.